joshchoo/micronaut-coroutines-transactional-issue/README.md

 **Expected:** Duplicate key value exception occurs, and no rows should be created in the database.

 **Actual:** One row is still created in the database.

-# Project Reactor

-For comparison, @Transactional works fine when using the Reactive Streams approach (see `/reactor` endpoint).